Answered By: E-library Team Last Updated: 26 Mar, 2018 Views: 11723

 Windows 10 users should check whether the 32-bit or 64-bit version of Word should be installed - we normally recommend the 32-bit version unless you specifically require the 64-bit version - for advice, see the last link below.

 Please note: Brunel University London now offers all members a version of Microsoft Office 365 free, under an educational licence, for the duration of your studies (staff members may also take advantage of this offer).
 You may obtain the package by logging on to the Connect Portal (https://connect.brunel.ac.uk) and then, under My Apps, sign in to Microsoft Office 365.
 Windows users will be able to install Word 2013 (the 32-bit version) on their devices.

 Mac users will get Word 2016, which is not compatible with WNC4, so please keep Word 2011 if you have it installed so you can use WNC4 (you may install both versions on your MacBook but Word 2011 is not available from the Microsoft Office 365 package).

 * Further advice: you may install RefWorks Citation Manager (RCM) from Word 2016's Insert tab > Add-ins > Word Store > then search for RefWorks - select the RefWorks Citation Manager add-in and add it by clicking the 'trust it' button.
 You will then be requested to enter your RefWorks log in details before you can start using it.

-Alternatively, new users may choose to switch to the new version of RefWorks 3.0 now and use the RCM add-in: If you have a Mac and you only have Microsoft Word 2016 you may use the new RefWorks Citation Manager Add-In but please note that this version is only compatible with RefWorks 3.0.
-For details on switching to RefWorks 3.0 see the link below.
+Alternatively, new users may choose to switch to the new version of RefWorks 3.0 now and use the RefWorks Citation Manager add-in if you only have Microsoft Word 2016.
+Please note that this version is only compatible with RefWorks 3.0.
+For details on switching to RefWorks 3.0 see the links below.

 - I've used Write-N-Cite for many years on Word 2011 (Mac), and was too worried to try anything new since I was use to the way it works.